XuanZhangg/SAPD-PLUS/README.md

 # WCMC-SAPD
-The folder includes the following algorithms for CNN Image Classification and  Distributionally Robust Learning:
+The folders include the following algorithms for CNN Image Classification and  Distributionally Robust Learning:

 1.algorithms.py
 <br />